NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 Once all of that is complete, you should be ready to fire up MATLAB and run GoogleSpeech2TextPipeline.m.
 If you've set up everything correctly, it should work!

+## See the html page in the html.zip folder for a gif example of loading and interacting with Audio Labeler.

 I'm far from a professional programmer, so forgive me if this program has its bugs or issues.